Kewth/crashing-road/README.md

   - up/down: zoom in/out

 changelog:
-  updated 12/31 14:41
+  updated 12/31 15:29
+    framework update: write obstacle generator as a updatable class
+    optimize: obstacles are created at initial, their positions are changed during updating obstacles are generated in the center of the lane updated 12/31 14:41
     road texture adapts the number of lanes (in Setting) updated 12/31 14:37
-    framework update, never use scene/world directly in Car or other custom class aggressive AI car can keep a maximum distance (in Setting) from player updated 12/31 06:14
+    framework update: never use scene/world directly in Car or other custom class aggressive AI car can keep a maximum distance (in Setting) from player updated 12/31 06:14
     drive force is divided by speed to avoid infinitely fast car